department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 ## Intro - 5 minutes
 - Thanks for joining us today!

 - My name is [NAME] and [NOTETAKER NAME] is here taking notes during our session.
+We also have [a11y support] here to help with any technology assistance.

 _If observers are present in Zoom waiting room._